How can developing countries confront biopiracy? | DW | 20.06.2022

 Developing countries are increasingly calling on richer nations to share the profits from discoveries based on their rich biodiversity.
 As talks get underway in Nairobi, DW takes a closer look at the issue of biopiracy.

-An deal between the rooibos industry and Indigenous communities in South Africa respected 'traditional knowledge holders'
+A deal between the rooibos industry and Indigenous communities in South Africa was intended to respect 'traditional knowledge-holders'

-Looking to nature for inspiration, for drug research, genetically modified crops or other products, is nothing new — research groups and major corporations do it all the time.
+Looking to nature for inspiration, drug research, genetically modified crops or other products is nothing new — research groups and major corporations do it all the time.

 But discoveries based on traditional Indigenous knowledge or the wealth of biodiversity in developing countries can end up being exported and patented without proper credit or compensation, in what's colorfully known as biopiracy.